Copyright and Technology

 Note to Press Representatives:

-I encourage all vendors of rights-related technologies to send press releases and other news to me.
+I encourage all vendors of rights-related technologies to send press releases and other news.
 We strongly respect embargoes.
 Announcements from vendors must be posted on public websites to be considered — if not the vendor’s own website, then PR Newswire or equivalent.
 Sorry, we do not publish press releases verbatim, nor do we accept unsolicited outside contributions.

 We regularly and gratefully receive news items from multiple sources, and we reserve the right to exercise editorial control over our publication.
 Here are some guidelines on news items pertaining to technology vendors, particularly early stage vendors.

 We publish stories about news events that move the content rights technology industry forward.
-Here are some examples of stories about technology vendors that we generally find interesting:
+Here are some examples of stories about technology vendors that we may find interesting:

 - Signed deal with a customer that is large in the media industry.

-- Signed deal that is significant in opening up opportunities for rights technologies in a new industry (e.g., distance learning, financial services, healthcare).
+- Signed deal that is significant in applying rights technologies in a new industry (e.g., distance learning, financial services, healthcare).

 - Major technology vendor OEMs or otherwise adopts startup vendor’s technology.